 Contains high quality condenser microphone, referencing headphones, and Scarlett XLR mic cable

-Complete Recording Package for iPad, Mac and PC Studio-quality recording package for your iPad, Mac, or PC, includes CM25S studio-quality condensor microphone, HP60S studio monitoring headphones and cables
+Complete Recording Package for iOS, Android, Mac and PC – The iRig Studio includes a studio-quality condensor microphone, closed-back studio monitoring headphones, iRig recording interface, MIDI Keyboard Controller and cables